kares/jruby-rack-worker/README.md

   and you do care about requests more than about executing worker code you might consider decreasing the priority (by 1).

+One can also skip worker startup (no workers will boot despite the configuration) using a parameter e.g. as a Java system property: *-Djruby.worker.skip=true*.

 ### Warbler

 If you're using [Warbler](http://github.com/jruby/warbler) to assemble your